Jingxiang rebellion: Rebellions of 1465–1466 and 1470

-In the 1460s, the local residents began to unite, led by the strongman Liu Tong with the assistance of the monk Shi Long (nicknamed Thousand-catties Liu and Monk Shi).
-Liu united small bandits and declared himself King of Han and proclaimed the era name of Desheng (loosely translated as "Virtue Victorious").
+In the 1460s, Liu Tong, an immigrant leader and strongman nicknamed Thousand-catties Liu, emerged with the assistance of the monk Shi Long, nicknamed "Monk Shi.
+Liu united several small bandit groups and declared himself King of Han with the era name of Desheng (loosely translated as "Virtue Victorious") in 1465.
 He also established his own administration and organized an army of tens of thousands of warriors.

-The Ming government responded to the rebellion by dispatching troops under the leadership of Northern Frontier veteran Zhu Yong, Count of Funing, and Minister of Works, Bai Gui.
-(Note: Later, from 1467 to 1474, Bai Gui served as the Minister of War.)
-In 1465, Zhu Yong and Bai Gui assembled soldiers from various provinces, including the detachments of General Li Zhen of Huguang, and successfully quelled the rebellion in 1466.
-The rebel leader, Liu Tong, was captured in the summer of 1466.
+The Ming government responded to the rebellion by dispatching troops under the leadership of the prominent commander Zhu Yong, Count of Funing, and Minister of Works Bai Gui.
+(Note: Later, from 1467 to 1474, Bai Gui served as the minister of war.)
+Zhu and Bai assembled soldiers from various provinces, including the detachments of Li Zhen from Huguang.
+They set out in late 1465 and successfully suppressed the rebellion in 1466.
+The imperial forces captured the rebel leader Liu Tong in the summer of 1466.